Museums are open Saturday and Sunday 12-4 or by appointment.

 The Pike County Historical Society is a 2024 Landmarks Illinois grant recipient.
-The grant will be used to replace the roof of the Shastid House with wood shingles.
+The grant was used to replace the roof of the Shastid House with wood shingles.
+The new roof was finished in October 2024.

 Coloring books featuring Pibble the Pig Explores Pike County Illinois by Bill Beard, Abe Lincoln, Farm Life, Victorian Houses and animals of all kinds.